jtruelove/exovert/src/main/java/com/cyngn/exovert/generate/server/rest/README.md

         },
         {
           "name" : "type_has_map",
-          "documentation": "Example to show Type with map field", "immutable" : false,
+          "description": "Example to show Type with map field", "immutable" : false,
           "fields": [
             {